2023–24 Oregon Ducks men's basketball team

 The 2023–24 Oregon Ducks men's basketball team represented the University of Oregon during the 2023–24 NCAA Division I men's basketball season.
 The Ducks, led by 14th-year head coach Dana Altman, played their home games at Matthew Knight Arena as members of the Pac–12 Conference.
-They were competing in the 2024 NCAA Tournament, clinching a spot after beating Colorado 75–68 in the Pac-12 Tournament final.
+They competed in the 2024 NCAA Tournament, clinching a spot after beating Colorado 75–68 in the Pac-12 Tournament final.

-This was the final season the Ducks are members of the Pac-12 conference, as they will join the Big Ten Conference on July 1, 2024.
+This was the final season that the Ducks were members of the Pac-12 conference, as they joined the Big Ten Conference on July 1, 2024.

 Previous season

 The Ducks finished the season 21–15, 12–8 in Pac-12 play to finish in 4th place for the regular season.
 They defeated Washington State in the quarterfinals of the Pac-12 tournament before losing to UCLA in the semifinals.
-They did not receive an invitation to the NCAA tournament but did receive a bid to the NIT tournament as a No. 1 seed.
-They defeated UC Irvine 84–58 in their first round matchup, they defeated UCF 68–54 in their second round matchup and would be defeated by Wisconsin 61–58 in the quarterfinals.
+They did not receive an invitation to the NCAA tournament, but did receive a bid to the NIT tournament as a No. 1 seed.
+They defeated UC Irvine 84–58 in their first round matchup, and defeated UCF 68–54 in their second round matchup.
+They were defeated by Wisconsin 61–58 in the quarterfinals.